Partition functions of determinantal point processes on polarized K\"ahler manifolds: Holomorphic invariants from Bergman kernel asymptotics and critical points

 \begin{remark} Note that $\theta_X$ is determined only up to an additive constant, but (\ref{mainformula}) behaves correctly under the addition of a constant to $\theta_X$.
-Using $S_j$ instead of $\widetilde{S_j}$ in the proof, a similar formula can be obtained which does not depend on the normalization of $\theta_X$ (for $j>0$). \end{remark}
+Using $S_j$ instead of $\widetilde{S_j}$ in the proof, a similar formula can be obtained which does not depend on the normalization of $\theta_X$ for $j>0$ (that is, $F_j(\omega,X)$ instead of $\widetilde{F_j}(\omega,X)$ on the right hand side). \end{remark}

-For simplicity, we assume $\theta_X$ to be purely imaginary from now on.
-Recall that the Mabuchi functional integrates the Futaki invariant, which does not depend on \kahler metrics.
-Thus, (\ref{integrates}) suggests the following proposition.
-Although this is a special case of \cite[Theorem 1.1]{futaki2004asymptotic} (by (\ref{mainformula})), we include the proof for the reader's convenience; see also \cite[Remark 3.4]{tian2012canonical}.